MRS CHU'S STORY

 “Yes, you do.”

 “No . . .
 I . . . dooooooonnnnn’t!!”

 “But you do mumble Lola, all the time.
 Why is that?”

-Lola was red in the face and breathing heavily by the time the lunchtime duty teacher grabbed her from behind, under the arms, and lifted her kicking and screaming off her friend.
-Lola was marched to the principal’s office where she appeared to be in some kind of trance, and unable to speak.
-As the principal was unable to get any sense out of Lola, she was taken to the school nurse for observation.
-An hour later Lola sat bolt upright, looked around herself suspiciously, and asked the nurse politely:
+Lola was red in the face and breathing heavily by the time the lunchtime duty teacher grabbed her from behind, under the armpits, and lifted her kicking and screaming off her friend.
+Lola was marched to the principal’s office where she appeared to be in a trance of some kind, and unable to speak.
+As the principal couldn’t get any sense out of Lola, she was taken to the school nurse for observation.
+An hour later Lola sat bolt upright, looked around herself suspiciously, then asked the nurse politely:

 “What am I doing here?”

 “What do you mean, what happened?
 I don’t know what you’re talking about.”

 A letter was sent home to Lola’s parents outlining the incident.
 Mei-Yee and Henry weren’t surprised by what they read.
 Nothing more was said about the incident—either at school or at home—though Angelina Winkelstein did transfer to another third-grade class, and her friendship with Lola Poon abruptly ended.
 Lola also noticed more of her fellow students eyeing her suspiciously and avoiding sitting next to her, meaning she found herself more often alone at lunchtime, which suited Lola fine.